-Canon G1 X Mark III versus Canon 1D
+Canon G1 X Mark III vs 1D

-An illustration of the physical size and weight of the Canon G1 X Mark III and the Canon 1D is provided in the side-by-side display below.
+The physical size and weight of the Canon G1 X Mark III and the Canon 1D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (175 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.